JuusolaLab/High-frequency-jumping/README.md

 # Overview

-"Synaptic high-frequency jumping synchronises vision to high-speed behaviour".
+This repository contains various code used in "Synaptic high-frequency jumping synchronises vision to high-speed behaviour" paper.

-# Sub parts

-Model folder contains full Musca model for photoreceptor-LMC.
+Model: This folder contains sripts and functions to simulate Musca photoreceptor-LMC model.

-Baranalysis folder contains analysis software for narrowing bars.
+Baranalysis: Folder contains analysis software for narrowing bars.

 # Citation